schoero/swissqrbill/docs/README.md

 # SwissQRBill

-All documentation is located in the [docs](./) directory.
+The documentation for SwissQRBill is located in [github.com/schoero/swissqrbill/docs](https://github.com/schoero/SwissQRBill/tree/v4/docs).

 ## Getting started

-To help you get started, you can follow the guide [how to create a complete qr bill](./quick-start.md) to create your first QR bill.
+To help you get started, you can follow the guide [how to create a complete qr bill](./how-to-create-a-complete-qr-bill.md) to create your first QR bill.

 ## Importing